 With Argentine origin, born in the capital city Buenos Aires on 04 December 1982, Nic grew up in Florida state of the USA and currently is the captain of his national polo team.
 In 1998, at the age of 15, he became the youngest player ever to win the US Open Polo title playing for team Escue.
 Now 35, he has added a lot more to his cabinet- winning 3 titles each of the World Snow Polo Championship Aspen and the USPA National 20 goals.
 He recently won the prestigious Cartier Queen’s Cup 2018, playing a crucial role in his team La Indiana’s title winning stint.

-Undoubtedly the best amateur polo player in the world, Bob Jornayvaz features as the only non-professional in top 10 of WPT’s rankings for men.
-Playing with a handicap of 2, he has won four USPA Gold Cup, two US Open and several other titles.
+Undoubtedly, the best amateur polo player in the world, Bob Jornayvaz features as the only non-professional in top 10 of WPT’s rankings for men.
+Playing with a handicap ranking of 2, he has won four USPA Gold Cup, two US Open and several other prestigious titles.

-Last month he lead team La Dolfina/Valiente to victory in the Royal Windsor Cup, the oldest Guards Polo Club trophy, and received the coveted silverware from HM The Queen.
+Last month, he leads team La Dolfina/Valiente to victory in the Royal Windsor Cup, the oldest Guards Polo Club trophy, and received the coveted silverware from HM The Queen.

 Son of the world renowned horse trainer and breeder, Carlos ‘Polito’ Ulloa, the love for horses came naturally in his blood.
-Growing up, Hilario was always a boy with a dream to play in the Argentine Open and become a 10-goal player.
+Growing up, Hilario was always a boy with a dream to play in the Argentine Open and axquired a ranking of 10-goal player.

-Currently 2nd in the World Polo Tour rankings, Facundo is the second son of legendary Gonzalo Pieres Sn.
-His brothers Gonzalo Pieres Jr. and Nicolas Pieres are also amongst the best players on the planet.
+Currently, 2nd in the World Polo Tour rankings, Facundo is the second son of polo legend Gonzalo Pieres Sn.
+His brothers Gonzalo Pieres Jr. and Nicolas Pieres are also amongst the best polo players on the planet.
 With his brilliant stickwork and horsemanship, which is always a joy to watch, he has been on the winning front in plenty of competitions.
-The career which began in 1997 by winning the Copa Potrillos with the Ellerstina Jr. team, has been nothing short of marvellous.
+He began his career in 1997 by winning the Copa Potrillos with the Ellerstina Jr. team, which has been nothing short of marvellous.

-He won the Argentine Triple Crown in 2010 winning all three tournaments- Argentine Open, Hurlingham Open, Tortugas Open.
-He is the 2018 champion of Cartier Queen’s Cup with La Indiana and one tournament (US Open) away from the US Triple Crown- having won the USPA Gold Cup and CV Whitney Cup with Valiente earlier this year.
+He won the Argentine Triple cup in 2010, winning all the three tournaments- Argentine Open, Hurlingham Open, Tortugas Open.
+He is the 2018 champion of Cartier Queen’s Cup with team La Indiana and one tournament (US Open) away from the US Triple Crown- having won the USPA Gold Cup and CV Whitney Cup with Valiente earlier this year.

 The 21 year-old has polo deeply instilled in his Chilean and Irish roots- something that runs in the blood.
-His maternal uncle Gabriel Donoso, is the best player in Chilean polo history.
+His maternal uncle Gabriel Donoso, is the best player in history of Chilean polo.
 While his father Sir Charles Beresford is a former Irish player.
 Standing tall at 6’5 feet, he is currently rated a 4-handicap player, and regarded as one of the top 15 players in the world.